How Do I File a Claim for a Whiplash Injury in Florida?

 The most critical issue in recovering from whiplash is understanding that this is a real injury.
 Be conscious of the doctor’s recommendations.
 Secondly, having an experienced attorney on your side will help overcome doubts about pain complaints’ integrity when filing a claim for injuries against the at-fault driver’s insurance company.
 Being able to demonstrate in court the severity and negative consequences of whiplash accidents is a task that requires skillful lawyers.

 At Darrigo & Diaz, we pride ourselves on maintaining an exceptional legal team with more than 30 years of experience and an extensive list of settlements and trial victories.
-If you have been injured in a car accident, call our office at (813) 774-3341 for a free consultation right over the phone.
+If you have been injured in a car accident, contact us online or call our office at (813) 774-3341 for a free consultation right over the phone.
 We represent victims in slip and fall accidents, wrongful death cases, premises liability, and several other cases based on personal injury.